terryneumann/terryneumann.github.io/_pages/about.md

 I'm a third-year PhD student at the [McCombs School of Business](https://www.mccombs.utexas.edu/) Information, Risk, and Operations Management (IROM) Department.
 I'm fortunate to be advised by [Maria De-Arteaga](https://mariadearteaga.com/) and [Maytal Saar-Tsechansky](http://www.maytals.com/).

-My research promotes fairness, safety, and responsibility in the development and use of artificial intelligence (AI) systems trained on human opinions and judgments.
+My research promotes fairness, safety, and responsibility in the development and use of artificial intelligence (AI) systems trained to replicate human opinions and judgments.

-To address these challenges, I employ an interdisciplinary approach, integrating techniques from machine learning, natural language processing, social science, ethics, and network science.
+This topic is inherently interdisciplinary, and I combine methods from machine learning, natural language processing, and network science with theory from ethics and social science to inform my research.

 ## Ethics of Automating Human Judgments